This job is sometimes referred to by alternative titles

 $60K-$100K per year

-Pay for groundspeople varies depending on ground size and their level of responsibility.
+Pay for groundspeople varies depending on grounds size, their level of responsibility and the region they work in.

 - Trainees may start on minimum wage or a little more.